List of cities and towns in Telangana

 This is a list of cities (excluding urban agglomerations) with a population of above 100,000 and towns with a population of above 20,000 in the state of Telangana.

 Categorization

 City: or Class I Town: Towns with population of 100,000 and above are called cities.

-As of 2011, there are six municipal corporations and eight municipalities in the state with populations above 100,000.
+As of 2011, there are nine municipal corporations and six municipalities in the state with populations above 100,000.